bluehalo/mongoose-query-service/README.md

 ## Install

 Include this module as a dependency of your application in the `package.json` file.
-It also requires that MongooseJS is available as a peer dependency.
 For example:
 ```
 {
   ...